Do I have to have a bread machine to use this product?

 What order do I put the ingredients in the machine?

 Liquid, dry mix, fat, yeast is the general order.
 Consult your bread machine’s instructions.

-Is the yeast inside the sealed pouch?
+Is the yeast in the sealed pouch with the bread mix?

 How much yeast is in your packet?

 What temperature should the water be for the yeast?

 95°-110°F. Cooler and it won’t activate the yeast, and hotter may kill the yeast.